Teacher Certification Programs in Minnesota

 Overlooking Lake Superior, the University of Minnesota - Duluth (UMD) campus consists of over 50 buildings on 244 acres.
-Liberal arts education provides a foundation for the college's 74 majors in traditional, professional and graduate degree programs.
-U.S. News and World Report ranked UMD in the top 50 of Midwest master's universities in 2016.
+Liberal arts education provides a foundation for the college's majors in traditional, professional and graduate degree programs.
+U.S. News & World Report ranked UMD in the top 50 of Midwest regional universities in 2018.

 This program prepares students to work with children from birth to third grade with varying educational abilities.
 Early childhood courses include parent-child relations, child development, curriculum development and special education, as well as several professional development courses in leadership and administration.
 Graduates qualify for MN state teacher certification in early childhood and early childhood special education.

 Students are eligible for certification to teach kindergarten to eighth grade after completion of this program.
 The curriculum includes a specialization in math, science, social studies, arts and literature to prepare students for teaching middle school grades.
 Students complete student teaching in a local school during the final semester of the program.

 Bachelor of Fine Arts in Art Education (K-12)

 This program gives students state licensure to teach art in K-12 classrooms.
 This program requires student to complete coursework for teaching majors, as well as drawing and design classes.

 Based in the Twin Cities area of St. Paul and Minneapolis, the University of St. Thomas was founded in 1885 and currently offers fields of study at the undergraduate, graduate and doctoral level.
 The undergraduate programs in education prepare students for certification in elementary, middle and secondary school settings.
 These Minnesota teacher certification programs are accredited by the National Council for Accreditation of Teacher Education.